1st Battalion, 11th Marines: Korean War

 The battalion was reactivated on 1 October 1949 at Camp Pendleton and assigned to the 1st Marine Division.
 It was then reassigned during July 1950 to the 1st Provisional Marine Brigade.
 The battalion was then deployed in July and August 1950 to Pusan in Korea.
 The battalion participated in the Korean War, from August 1950 to July 1953, taking part in the actions at the Battle of the Pusan Perimeter, at Inchon and the Chosin Reservoir.
-Personnel also saw action on the East-Central and Western Fronts.
+Personnel also saw action on the East-Central and Western Fronts, (such as the Battle of the Punchbowl).

 1st Battalion, 11th Marines participated in the occupation of the Korean Demilitarized Zone from August 1953 to March 1955.
 It returned to Camp Pendleton in April 1955.

 Vietnam War

 The battalion deployed during August 1965 to Camp Hansen, Okinawa and redeployed during January 1966 to Chu Lai, in the Republic of Vietnam.
 It was reassigned to the 3rd Marine Division.
 During March 1966, the unit was reassigned to the 1st Marine Division.

 The battalion operated from Chu Lai, Da Nang, Quang Tri, Phu Bai, Con Thien, Ca Lu, Khe Sanh, Cua Viet, Dong Ha and Quang Nam from January 1966 to March 1971.
 It was reassigned during 1971 to the 3rd Marine Amphibious Brigade; it returned during March 1971 to Camp Pendleton and reassigned to the 1st Marine Division.

-Alpha Battery 1st Battalion 11th Marines was known as Alpha North in early 1966.
+Alpha Battery, 1st Battalion, 11th Marines was known as Alpha North in early 1966.
 On the night of 18 April 1966 Alpha North was overrun.
-It suffered 5 marines killed and 28 wounded.
+It suffered 5 Marines killed and 28 wounded.
 All of the howitzers received damage.

 The battery moved to the 1-1 compound at Hoi An.